andrew/vid/SPEC.md

     sha256("blob " <bytelen> 0x00 <function_bytes>)

 expressed as 64 lowercase hex characters.
 This is the construction git uses for blob object IDs and that OmniBOR standardises for content-addressed software artefacts.

 The hash is over the literal bytes of the function range, with no normalisation: whitespace, comments, line endings, and identifier names all enter the hash as they appear in the source.

+The exact value of `sink_line` within the function does not affect the OID.
+The line only determines which function the ancestor walk lands in; the OID is computed over the bytes of that function.
+Two sinks at different lines of the same function produce the same OID, which is the property the combining step (below) relies on for deduplication.

 ### File fallback